Thundeck/ATCDM-client/README.md

 TypeScript (TS) - Programming language used
 Next.js - The web framework used
-Tailwind CSS - Used for layout and styling
-MongoDB - NoSQL database used
-Mongoose - Used for modeling the application data Express.js - Framework for Node.js
-React-Toastify - Used to add notifications to the application
+Tailwind CSS - Used for layout and styling React-Toastify - Used to add notifications to the application

 ## Installation